eCommerce

 Cons

-• Not the most accessible platform for those lacking technical know-how.
+• It is not the most accessible platform for those lacking technical know-how.

 • Added features and plugin costs can get expensive.